 Elections for the Mayor of London have been held every four years since 2000, using the Supplementary Vote system.
 In 2016 Labour's Sadiq Khan was elected Mayor of London.

-Elected mayors currently hold office in 16 local authorities (excluding Greater London).
-There are nine Labour mayors, one Independent, two Liberal Democrats, one Conservative and three from other parties.
+Elected mayors currently hold office in 15 local authorities (excluding Greater London).

 Commons Briefing papers CBP-7529